ProcessMPUT/processm/processm.webui/src/main/frontend-app/README.md

 ## Tools

-The project is developed using the following tools:
+The project developed using the following tools:
 * Vue.js framework (v2.6.11),
 * Vue CLI (v4.2.2) - serves as a webpack wrapper,
 * Vuetify - Vue.js components library,